About the Scottish Council on Human Bioethics

 Vice Chair: Dr. Anne Williams, General Practitioner

-Treasurer: Dr. Susan Holloway, Retired Biomedical Geneticist
+Treasurer: Dr. Susan Holloway, Biomedical Geneticist

 Ms. Lesley Ward, LLB, Legal Convenor, Mental Health Tribunal